SerhanMiah/GA-Project-2-Trivia/README.md

             )

 ```

-The next part is that we need to find a way to index the questions, this way we could find the start of each question based on the length of Trivia API.
+The next part was finding a way to index the questions, so we could find the start of each question based on the length of Trivia API.
 By doing this again using Hooks, increment the question Index by adding one.
 We could change the question based on the index.

 The next was to display the next question one at a time, after you have selected an answer for this we need to track the index of the Questions.
 As the array starts at 0, we needed to add one to the index.

 We came up with the solution by creating a new function and using the useState - setQuestionIndex.
 We made an index in the map to be equal to the questionIndex and then we setQuestionIndex to add one to the questionIndex.

 ```Javascript
     // COMPARE ANSWERS